Steering Committee

 Steering Committee Member & Co-founder

-After a varied teaching and business career in SA, UK and Japan, Moya discovered her real passion in 2007 when she stumbled across the Social Sector.
-The realisation that her contribution at work could be so much more meaningful spurred her on to use her skills to assist non-profit organisations to thrive.
-When Kate Clayton asked Moya to assist in starting Women in Philanthropy SA, she was delighted to collaborate with so many like-minded, passionate women.
-As a qualified professional fundraiser/marketer she has had the privilege of working with many varied organisations on their long-term financial sustainability in order to further their social impact – most recently, Habitat for Humanity SA and Ikamva Labantu in the capacity as Fundraising Manager.
+With a varied teaching and business career in South Africa, Europe and Japan, Moya discovered her real passion in 2007, when she stumbled across the Social Sector.
+The realisation that her contribution at work could be so much more meaningful spurred her on to use her Business Development and training skills to assist non-profits to thrive.
+She co-founded Women in Philanthropy SA in 2010 with her colleage, Kate Clayton to broaden the sector’s reach and impact through collaboration and knowledge sharing of solution-oriented women.
+After graduating from Rhodes Business School with a certificate in Resource Mobilization in 2012, Moya became a professional fundraiser/marketer and has had the privilige of working with many organisations on their long-term financial sustainability to further their social impact – most notably: The Clothing Bank (renamed Taking Care of Business), Habitat for Humanity International, FutureMe (consulting role) and Ikamva Labantu Charitable Trust.
+Moya joined gold Youth Development Agency as Head of Organisational Sustainability and Communication in early 2023 to cocreate and drive the funding strategy for gold-youth’s audacious African scale vision.

 Anna Vayanos